catececcato/ComplexSystems/README.md

 # Modules

 ## [Module 2 - Temporal Dynamics of the EEG Engagement Index ](Module2.ipynb)
-This module investigates the temporal signature as well as stationarity of the EEG Engagement Index over time.
+This entry investigates the temporal signature as well as stationarity of the EEG Engagement Index over time.

 The following questions are adressed: